 The Spelling Sensitivity Score: Representing Increases in Accuracy and Complexity (ASHA, 2009) The Spelling Sensitivity Score (SSS), based on the SPELL & SPELL-Links multiple-linguistic approach, represents what children's spellings reveal about their word study knowledge and captures developmental changes in children's literacy performance.

-Classroom Implementation of the Multi-linguistic Model for Literacy Instruction (ASHA, 2008) This three-year project examined the effects of the SPELL & SPELL-Links prescriptive and multi-linguistic word study model, finding that nonsense word decoding improved in grades 3 through 5, real word decoding improved in grade 5, and accuracy in writing samples increased both within and across grade levels.
+Classroom Implementation of the Multi-linguistic Model for Literacy Instruction (ASHA, 2008) This three-year project examined the effects of the SPELL & SPELL-Links prescriptive and multi-linguistic word study model for grades 3-5, finding that SPELL-Links improves nonsense and real word decoding, as well as spelling accuracy in writing samples.

 Criterion Validity of the Spelling Performance Evaluation for Language and Literacy - SPELL (ASHA, 2006) The criterion validity of SPELL spelling assessment software is established by its significant correlation with the Test of Written Spelling - 4 and the Woodcock Diagnostic Reading Battery.